Arnica angustifolia

 Arnica angustifolia is an Arctic and alpine species of plants in the sunflower family, known by the common names narrowleaf arnica and Arctic arnica.
-It is native to colder regions in Europe, Asia, and North America (northern and western Canada, Alaska, northern Rocky Mountains.
+It is native to colder regions in Europe, Asia, and North America (northern and western Canada, Alaska, northern Rocky Mountains).
+It is a perennial herb growing up to 16 in tall.
+Its native habitats include bare, rocky slopes and alpine summits.